cdavieira/rustv/doc/notes/dwarf-gimli.md

 the DWARF-5 docs (Section 2.2), that prefix probably stands for 'DW_ATTRIBUTETYPE'

+The DW_AT_ranges is a Non-contiguous range of code addresses.
+This is the piece of your ELF file which contains the data for the associated assembly code.
+It needs a starting address and a length (in bytes).
+For my program, the address of the text section and its size in bytes could be provided.

+the gimli code example says that the DW_AT_stmt_lists gets automatically generated.
+This attribute holds a section offset to the line number information for that compilation unit (See 3.1.1 section)

+DW_AT_entry_pc is the address of the first executable instruction of the unit

+DW_AT_subprogram describes a subroutine or a function (DW_AT_entry_point can also be used to just indicate the entry point) (See section 3.3)

 ## the official object + gimli code example
 Available at [object + gimli integration -